-Behind the scenes, Vy drivers, conductors and maintenance team work in tandem to keep the trains in peak operating condition as they support 60.5 million passenger journeys each year across Norway’s most important traffic arteries.
+Behind the scenes, Vy drivers, conductors, and maintenance team work in tandem to keep the trains in peak operating condition as they support 60.5 million passenger journeys each year across Norway’s most important traffic arteries.

-That calls for modern workflow that enables conductors and drivers to quickly and easily communicate issues to the Vy technical support team.
+That calls for a modern workflow that enables conductors and drivers to quickly and easily communicate issues to the Vy technical support team.
 And it requires a modern user experience that frees teams to focus on critical issues and tackle more work in the same amount of time.
 All of that is much easier now that Vy has streamlined maintenance reporting and tracking system from Neptune Software.